 Research articles or books that you think you may use for your research project (it's okay if you don't have these yet!)

-Sticky notes, highlighters, or different colored pens for planning (optional)
+Sticky notes, highlighters, or different coloured pens for planning (optional)

 A printer (optional)